 You will never find a crowded beach in the Daintree!
 Often you will be the only people there to wander along miles of unspoilt clean sand, lapped by the gentle waters of the Coral Sea.
 No surf or breakers here as the waters are protected by the Great Barrier Reef.
 In summer it may sometimes not be safe to swim or paddle due to marine stingers - always take local advice!

-The shallow water at many of our beaches is not ideal for swimming, and at times there are dangerous stingers, but you can still take a dip in a cool fresh-water swimming hole like this one at Mossman Gorge.
-While you should never swim in many rivers and creeks, home to salf-water crocodiles, there are designated safe places where there is clear fresh water - follow the signs or ask the locals!
+The shallow water at many of our beaches is not ideal for swimming, and at times there are dangerous stingers, but you can always take a dip in a cool fresh-water swimming hole like this one at Mossman Gorge.
+While you should never swim in rivers and creeks, home to salf-water crocodiles, there are designated safe places where there is clear fresh water - follow the signs or ask the locals!

 Southern Cassowaries are active throughout the Daintree and although they are very occasionally seen or heard at Daintree Valley Haven they are most commonly spotted in the rainforest along the road from the Daintree Ferry north to Cape Tribulation.
 They are amazing birds but they can be dangerous if provoked or are with their young!